Ghosthouse (film): Production

 Towards the end of the 1980s, the Italian genre film industry was producing less material.
 Independent companies began focusing on foreign markets where their products would sell more easily, either theatrically or on home video.
 One company was Aristide Massaccesi's Filmirage, founded in 1980.
 It began producing low-budget horror films by the mid-1980s, including Deran Sarafian's Interzone, Michele Soavi's Stage Fright and Umberto Lenzi's Ghosthouse.

 Despite the credits citing one Cinthia McGavin as the screenwriter, the screenplay was written by Lenzi.
 Lenzi first wrote Ghosthouse's story in January 1987 and found Italian and American funding from through producer Roberto Di Girolamo, who later left the project due to financial issues.
 This led to Massaccesi entering the project as a producer.
-The film consequently was shot in the United States, as other Filmirage productions were.
+The film consequently was shot in the United States in mid 1987, other Filmirage productions were also filmed in the United States.
 The film was shot in Boston and Cohasset, Massachusetts.

 Release

 Ghosthouse was first shown at the Avoriaz Fanstastic Film Festival in France in January 1988.
 This was followed by screenings in Japan on May 21.
 The film was released on home video in the United Kingdom by Colourbox in March.

-The film was eventually picked up by distributor Achille Manzotti who re-titled the film in Italy as La casa 3-Ghosthouse where the film was distributed by Gruppo on August 11.
-Naming horror films "La Casa" with houses in their titles was a popular trend in 1980s Italy, which began with the American films The Evil Dead and Evil Dead 2 being retitled La casa and La casa 2 respectively.
+The film was eventually picked up by distributor Achille Manzotti who re-titled the film in Italy as La Casa 3-Ghosthouse where the film was distributed by Gruppo on August 11.
+Naming horror films "La Casa" with houses in their titles was a popular trend in 1980s Italy, which began with the American films The Evil Dead and Evil Dead 2 being retitled La Casa and La Casa 2 respectively.
 Massaccesi said "Manzotti's idea to change the title to "La Casa 3" (made the film a success).
 If he'd left the original title "Ghosthouse", hardly anyone might have gone to see it".

-The financial success of Ghosthouse led to Massaccesi and Manzotti to follow up the film with another sequel, La casa 4.
+The financial success of Ghosthouse led to Massaccesi and Manzotti to follow up the film with another sequel, La Casa 4.